 Night Sweats During Pregnancy

 It is normal to sweat more during pregnancy as it is a sign of hormonal changes in your body.
-It commonly occurs during the first three to four weeks of pregnancy.
+This is common during the first three to four weeks of pregnancy.
 It is due to the rapid fluctuation of estrogen produced naturally by the body.
 However, night sweats can also be tied to ovulation schedules.

 If you formerly know that you are pregnant and you are presently taking anti-nausea drugs like Zofran and Motilium to help you deal with morning sickness, then these medicines may calm your stomach but can speed up sweat production.